markusk/minibot/README.md

 - _nodes/battery_publisher.py_

 #### camera
 Streams the RasPi camera image.
-Can be views with the ROS image_view component.
+Can be viewed with the ROS image_view component.
 Uses:
 - _src/camera.cpp_

 #### joystick_control
-Listens to a joystick and controlls the robot directly (remote).
+Listens to a joystick and controls the robot directly (remote).
 This part has to be started on a different computer than the robot.
 The joystick/gamepad has to be connected to that computer, not the robot.
 Uses:
 - _nodes/joy_motor_listener.py_

-#### keyboard_control_test
-Listens to a teleop_twist_keyboard node and prints out the data/messages.
-Uses:
-- _nodes/keyboard_listener.py_

 #### keyboard_control
 Listens to a keyboard and controls the robot directly (remote).
 Uses:
 - _nodes/motor_server.py_
+- _teleop_twist_keyboard_
+- _nodes/keyboard_motor_listener.py_

+#### keyboard_control_test
+Listens to a teleop_twist_keyboard node and prints out the data/messages.
+Uses:
+- _teleop_twist_keyboard_
 - _nodes/keyboard_listener.py_

 #### laser